The Perfect One Week in Jordan Itinerary for First-Timers

 If you want to find the gorgeous white salt formations along the sea, you need to stop around the Wadi Al Mujib.

 You will find many amazing salt formations along the way and the sparkling blue water is crystal clear.
-It kinda makes you feel that you are walking on a Caribbean island, except the white beach is made of salt, not sand.
+It kind of makes you feel that you are walking on a Caribbean island, except the white beach is made of salt, not sand.

 Therefore I recommend stopping here only for the view and to take some photos, then continue your journey to the northern side.
 I think it’s best to stay at one of the hotels for one night so you can safely try floating in the Dead Sea and relax a little bit.